BAN423 Benchmarking with DEA, SFA, and R

 Course identical to BUS462.

 Group term paper, based on the group project.
-Deadline at the end of October.
+Deadline (approximately) at the end of September.

 This course is a continuation of BUS462 and the total number of attempts applies to the course (not the course code).